-On October 4, 2019, the Corporation signed a settlement agreement with a former employee to return to treasury for cancellation 4,000,000 common shares of the Corporation as reimbursement for the misused funds and related loss to the Corporation.
+On October 4, 2019, the Corporation signed a settlement agreement with a former employee to return to treasury for cancellation 4,000,000 common shares of the Corporation as reimbursement for misappropriated funds and related loss to the Corporation.
 These shares represent 100% of the former employee's shareholding in the Corporation.
 These 4,000,000 common shares were cancelled on November 14, 2019.
-A reduction of \$600,000 in share capital has been recorded against deficit within shareholders' equity.
+A reduction of \$1,233,509 in share capital has been recorded against deficit within shareholders' equity.
+The amount was calculated as a reduction of the average share capital cost at the time the shares were cancelled.

-The following warrants were outstanding at February 29, 2020:
+The following warrants were outstanding at May 31, 2020: